 Oculus Rift release date and price in the UK, plus Oculus Rift specs, and what it is like to use Oculus Rift.
-We round up and analyse the latest Oculus Rift consumer release rumours.
+We round up and analyse the latest Oculus Rift consumer release date info: the Oculus Rift is now confirmed for release in Q1 2016.
 (See also: Shining light on virtual reality: Busting the 5 most inaccurate Oculus Rift myths.)

 What is Oculus Rift?

 The Oculus Rift is a head-mounted virtual-reality display.
 An immersive headset that gives the wearer a full 360-degree view of the virtual world they inhabit.
 The Oculus Rift pairs with headphones to make games, virtual worlds and live events feel 'real'.
 The Oculus Rift will go head to head with other virtual reality headsets such as Samsung's own Gear VR - itself made by Oculus.
 (See also: Gear VR vs Oculus Rift.)

 It is being developed by Oculus VR, a startup that has raised $16 million of funding.
 A measure of the buzz generated by Oculus Rift can be gleaned from the fact that Facebook recently purchased Oculus Rift for $2bn.
 A developer version of Oculus Rift is out now, with a second-gen developer kit shipping this month, but excitement is building for a general launch to the public.
 (More details: Supercharged second-gen Oculus Rift developer kit revealed, open for preorders.)

 We now know that the consumer version of the Oculus Rift will launch in early 2016, with pre-orders being taken from late 2015.
 In a blog post, Oculus said: